 6. Make a plan to vote

-Start planning now for the upcoming primary election.
+Start planning now for the next election.
+Mark election dates in your calendar.
 Check out who the candidates are.
 Decide how you will vote — by mail-in ballot or in person — and make a plan for when you will vote and what transportation you will need to do so.
 Block out a small amount of time in your calendar on the day you plan to vote to make sure you fit it into your schedule.
 Share your plan on social media and encourage your friends and family to make a plan too.

 vote.utah.gov – This resource allows you to find your local election information based on your home address, including all your elected officials, precinct number, sample ballots, candidate lists and links to register to vote.